wp-plugins/better-click-to-tweet/readme.txt

 == Changelog ==

+= 3.2 =
+* added the ability to leave off the url on a tweet-by-tweet basis (handwritten shortcodes only, the visual editor will not show it as an option on the popup window)
+* code modifications for clarity.

 = 3.1 =
 * added the ability to leave off the `via @YourTwitterName` on a tweet-by-tweet basis.
 * complete overhaul of the javascript file to enable that functionality without having to mess with hand-coding the shortcode.